-He was held in Badr Prison 1 from November 2022 to June 08, 2023 when he was transferred to 10th of Ramadan prison.
-In Badr 1, he was held in cruel and inhuman conditions of detention.
-For months, he was held in solitary confinement in a freezing cell with fluorescent lights switched on 24 hours a day, not permitted any exercise outdoors and denied any contact with other prisoners.
-In 10th of Ramadan prison, prison officials continue to ban his family from bringing him any food, climate-appropriate clothes, and medicine, despite well-documented patterns of prison authorities failing to provide those in their custody with sufficient food, potable water, basic items for personal hygiene, adequate clothing and bedding.
+He has been held in cruel and inhuman prison conditions, violating the absolute prohibition of torture and other ill-treatment.
+In Badr Prison - where he was detained from November 2022 to June 2023 he was held in solitary confinement in a freezing cell with fluorescent lights switched on 24 hours a day, not permitted any exercise outdoors and denied any contact with other prisoners.
+Since his transfer to 10th of Ramadan prison on June 8, 2023, he was also placed in solitary confinement.
+Prison officials continue to ban his family from bringing him any food, climate-appropriate clothes, and medicine, despite well-documented patterns of prison authorities failing to provide those in their custody with sufficient food, potable water, basic items for personal hygiene, adequate clothing and bedding.

-During his detention renewal hearings, which have been held remotely via video link since 2022, and in which he sometimes appears with his hands and legs cuffed, he complained about the deterioration of his physical and mental health and psychological condition due to his detention conditions.
-During online hearings, defense lawyers are present in the courtroom with the judges, while the defendant is connected from a room in the prison.
+During his pre-trial detention renewal hearings (which have been held remotely via video link since 2022, and in which he sometimes appears with his hands and legs cuffed) he complained about the deterioration of his physical and mental health and psychological condition due to his detention conditions.
 Such hearings erode fair trial standards and take place under coercive circumstances in the presence of prison guards and detainees are prevented from communicating privately with their lawyers.
 Further, they expose detainees to risks of reprisals from guards for complaining about torture or other ill-treatment and impede the ability of judges to spot visible bruises or other injuries.
-Lawyers also frequently complain of technical problems during online hearings, including poor connectivity and their inability to adequately hear defendants.